elqal3awii/WebSecurity-Academy-with-Python/README.md

 Python is very easy to learn and you can write a script in a few minutes capable of doing interesting things.

-When you are a penetration tester, what you care about is speed and efficiency not the ease in writing scripts, In terms of speed, Python doesn't play well.
+When you are a penetration tester, what you care about is speed and efficiency not the ease in writing scripts.
+In terms of speed, Python doesn't play well.

-If you don't care about speed and you want to write a script as fast as possible then this repository may help you.
+If you don't care about speed and you want to write a script as fast as possible, then this repository may help you.

 # Error Handling